 - How good are the online Doctorates?
 Typically, as good as you decide to make them.
 You can make the educational experience really great, or you can half-ass it and make it half-assed.
 The latter is MUCH harder to do in a traditional, APA Psych Ph.D. or PsyD program.

 - Oh, yeah, APA (American Psychological Association).
 What about APA approved Psych programs?
 You probably can’t get in.
 Statistically, nobody can get in.
 Everybody applying has a 3.9 and everybody kicked the pants off the GRE (Graduate Record Exam).
 It is ridiculous.
 Go ahead and try if you want.
 Good luck.
-The system is constructed to make sure not too many people can part of the pie.
+The system is constructed to make sure not too many people can get a piece of the pie.
 This is allegedly about “quality control”, and I do not believe that for 2 seconds.
 It is about scarcity consciousness.

 - Advantages to an APA approved program?
 It’s an elitist club.
 They give internships and jobs to each other, and it is a fairly powerful fraternity.
 I have a notion that they will elite themselves right out of power one of these days, but for now, they own a lot of territory.